abreuraf/dig/README.md

 # dig

-The **dig**  application for manage stock, purchases and productions
+The **dig**  application for manage stock, purchases and productions.